RabbitAtHope/rabbitathope.github.io/_posts/2025-05-15-an-actually-useful-security-checklist.md

 ```

 {: .box-success}
-Verification: Use nmap with the <a href="https://nmap.org/nsedoc/scripts/http-methods.html">http-methods</a> script to scan open HTTP/HTTPS ports (usually 80/443) and verify that the TRACE method doesn't appear in the list of supported methods.
+✅ **Verification**: Use nmap with the <a href="https://nmap.org/nsedoc/scripts/http-methods.html">http-methods</a> script to scan open HTTP/HTTPS ports (usually 80/443) and verify that the TRACE method doesn't appear in the list of supported methods.
 </details>

 ### Obscure Server Information